GoogleChromeLabs/ps-analysis-tool/README.md

 * How can I provide feedback to Google on Privacy Sandbox APIs and third-party cookie deprecation?

 # Tool Functional Areas
+The features and capabilities of this tool help you (developers) with the transition towards a more private web, by shedding light on data and context as you go abou implementing privacy-presetving solutions to the features and capabilities of your web sites and apps.
+The main functional areas of the tool are the following.

 <img width="937" alt="Screenshot 2023-08-21 at 10 35 19 AM" src="https://github.com/GoogleChromeLabs/ps-analysis-tool/assets/506089/3b13e478-2f67-42b3-879e-333f9a3b9357">